 The subdivision of land requires registering the following with the Office of the Registrar-General (under the Conveyancing Act 1919):

 - or a strata plan of subdivision within the meaning of Strata Schemes Development Act 2015.

-The Uralla Local Environmental Plan (LEP) sets the minimum sizes for allotments in the Uralla Shire.
+The Uralla Local Environmental Plan 2012 - NSW Legislation sets the minimum sizes for allotments in the Uralla Shire.
 The Shire contains a series of 'zones' which outline objectives for preferred development and set minimum lot sizes.
 All councils set minimum lot sizes for land within zones to ensure there is a uniform lot layout in residential areas of various sizes, and to ensure adequate land is available for buffering developments from one another in rural and environmental zones.

 The subdivision process

 There are a number of steps to subdividing land.
 This process is set out as follows:

 - Initially you will need to determine whether your subdivision proposal is permissible.
 Contact Council in the first instance for preliminary advice or a pre-DA meeting to see if what you want to do is permissible in your zone with regard to minimum lot sizes or other requirements of the LEP.
 You will then need to lodge the corresponding development application to seek development consent from Council.